I am involved in a dispute, are the courts still operational?

 The court will contact the parties in good time before the hearing date about how the remote proceedings will be conducted.
 It will be decided whether they will be video or audio proceedings and the software that will be used.
 The main options being BT MeetMe, Skype for Business, Zoom, court video link, BT conference call or an ordinary telephone call.
 The court will record the hearing, but the parties will not be allowed to do so without the permission of the Judge.

 The parties’ representatives are expected to be proactive in relation to remote hearings.
 They should try to agree the hearing method, time estimate, and how the documentation will be made available electronically.
-In some cases the court will arrange a short telephone hearing some days or weeks in advance of the main hearing to deal with any outstanding procedural or practical issues.
+Remote final hearings (or trials) will not be held without a prior interim telephone hearing to discuss the suitability of the case for a remote hearing and the preferences of the parties and the Judge.
+The Judge and the parties’ representatives will discuss any outstanding procedural or practical issues.

-If I need to go into court will I have to wear a face mask?
+If I need to go into court building will I have to wear a face mask?

-As of Monday 27 July 2020, those attending Court buildings will be required to wear a face covering in the communal areas.
+As of Monday 27 July 2020, those attending Court buildings have been required to wear a face covering in the communal areas.
 This applies to lawyers, representatives of Landlords and to tenants.

 The only reasons for not wearing a face covering in a communal area are:

-- they have disability or health issue that makes it difficult
+- a disability or health issue that makes it difficult

 - wearing one will cause the wearer severe distress